yueli8/kshv_deg/README.md

 ### fgsea
 Using c2.cp.v7.2.symbols.gtm and c2.cp.kegg.v7.2.symbols.gmt, gene name and the t-test value to generate the kegg and canonical pathway.
 The input files are delta11_vs_mock_fgsea.txt, delta11_vs_we_fgsea.txt and mock_vs_wt_fgsea.txt, by using fgsea_uci.R, can get the kegg and the whole canonical pathways.

+### david
+Input the differentially expresed protein into [david functional annotation bioinformatics](https://david.ncifcrf.gov/), generate the GO analysis.
+Only picked the Description, Gene_Count, P_Value and Enrichment_Ratio value to generate the txt fle.
+The input files are delta11_vs_mock_bp01.txt, delta11_vs_mock_cc01.txt, delta11_vs_mock_mf01.txt, delta11_vs_wt_bp01.txt files,by using david_uci.R, the plots of the cellular component and molecular function can be drawn.

 ## Contact information

 * Moom R. Roosam. [roosan@chapman.edu](mailto:roosan@chapman.edu)